An Instagram action block usually means Instagram has limited something your account can do. 🛑

 Insta Follower Pro is useful when you use it with conservative settings and better targeting.
 It should support a real workflow, not force high-volume activity.

-Also read Instagram automation safe practices before scaling actions.
+Also read Instagram automation safe practices before scaling actions again.

 Helpful next steps